-Juniors, sophomores, and freshmen, regardless of the number of exams they are taking, are excused from all classes only on the day of the IB or AP exam.
+All RMHS students who are taking AP and/or IB exams are excused from all classes on the day of the IB or AP exam.

 Assessment Policy

 Richard Montgomery High School follows the guidelines established by the Montgomery County Public School System (MCPS).
 Report card grades reflect overall achievement of MCPS standards for specific disciplines quarterly.
 Achievement grades are based on the following categories: homework completion, formative assessments, and summative assessments.
 Teachers enter their grades regularly on Synergy, an internet-based grading and attendance program.
 Students and parents may view grades through StudentVUE and ParentVUE.
 Our IB teaching staff regularly attend professional development and are kept up to date on changes in IB assessment practices in their courses by the IBDP Coordinator.
 IB faculty will actively participate in the ongoing development, review, and implementation of IB Program Assessment Policy.